Neogyps

 Neogyps is an extinct monotypic genus of Old World vulture.
-Despite being an "Old World" vulture taxonomically, it was native the New World, with its fossils having been found in western North America, including in the La Brea Tar Pits of southern California, dating to the Late Pleistocene.
+Despite being an "Old World" vulture taxonomically, it was native to the New World, with its fossils having been found in western North America, including in the La Brea Tar Pits of southern California, dating to the Late Pleistocene.
 Several morphological characters suggest that Neogyps is closely related to the subfamily Gypaetinae.